weeweefinch/Cert-Automations/README.md

 ### Common Issues

+**"Found public key instead of SSL certificate"**
+- You're using a public key file instead of an SSL certificate
+- SSL certificates start with `-----BEGIN CERTIFICATE-----`
+- Public keys start with `-----BEGIN PUBLIC KEY-----`
+- Download the complete SSL certificate bundle from your provider

+**"Invalid certificate format"**
+- Ensure the file contains a valid X.509 SSL certificate
+- File should start with `-----BEGIN CERTIFICATE-----`
+- Check that the file isn't corrupted or truncated

+**"Invalid private key format"**
+- Private key should be in PEM format
+- Should start with `-----BEGIN RSA PRIVATE KEY-----`, `-----BEGIN EC PRIVATE KEY-----`, or `-----BEGIN PRIVATE KEY-----`
+- Ensure the file isn't corrupted

 **"Missing required commands"**
 - Install the missing dependencies listed in the Prerequisites section

 **"Certificate and private key do not match"**
 - Ensure you're using the correct certificate and key files from the same SSL certificate package
+- Files might be from different certificates or one might be corrupted

 **"Cloudflare API validation failed"**
 - Verify your Zone ID and API Token are correct